SpaceVim/SpaceVim/docs/documentation.md

 All the included colorschemes can be found in [colorscheme layer](../layers/colorscheme/).

-**NOTE**:

-SpaceVim uses true colors by default, so you should make sure your terminal supports true colors.
+SpaceVim supports true colors in terminal, and it is disabled by default, to enable this feature, you should make sure your terminal supports true colors.
 For more information see: [Colours in terminal](https://gist.github.com/XVilka/8346728).

 If your terminal does not support true colors, you can disable SpaceVim true colors feature in `[options]` section: